Rasmushoy/currency_converter/README.md

 >$ pip install -r requirements.txt

 (2) Database initialization
-1. set the database name in the app.py file.
+1. Set the database name in the app.py file.
-2. run schema.sql, schema_ins.sql in your database.
+2. Run first schema.sql, and then schema_ins.sql in your database.
+If you want to drop, run schema_drop.sql
+OBS: In the 'schema_ins.sql' change the directory to the path of the 'curr.csv' file.

 (3) Run Web-App
 >$ python app.py